-You’ll find Greyton at the foot of the Riviersonderend mountains, about 35km from Caledon in the southwestern Cape.
+You’ll find Greyton at the foot of the Riviersonderend mountains, about 35km from Caledon in South Africa's western Cape.
 It’s an appealing blend of relaxed country village with gravel roads and sophisticated town jammed with restaurants.
 There’s a healthy dose of nature paradise thrown in as a bonus.
 Here’s my pick of 15 things to do in Greyton in the Overberg.

 Read more about Genadendal Moravian mission village

 Discover how many of the buildings you see today have a past.
 Find the old post office (now part of a guest house), the original school (now a restaurant), the old produce market (also now a restaurant), or a building that used to house police cells (now part of a lodge).
 You can also find the Moravian mission church, now sadly unkempt, and St Andrew’s Anglican church, built in 1904.
 Look out for the gravestone of Greyton’s founder, Herbert Vigne, in the church garden; it was relocated from a neglected cemetery in Caledon, where he died.